radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-0.md

 - Groups Builder wizard
 - Groups Migration wizard
 - SAML Attribute Service
+- Log2DB and runAccessLog2DB.bat (replaced by fluentd and ElasticSearch for log aggregation).

 ## How to Report Problems and Provide Feedback